OriBachar/backend-template/README.md

 ```

 ## Error Handling
-The application includes a centralized error handling system with custom AppError class.
+The application includes a centralized error handling system with custom AppError class and detailed error messages.

 ## API Documentation
 The API documentation is available at `/api-docs` when running the application in development mode.
 The documentation includes: